-Cleary Bros has engaged Niche to secure credits from the credit market to meet the offset obligation for Stage 1 (Table 6, Section 3), that is eight credits required for Illawarra Subtropical Rainforest in the Sydney Basin Bioregion (this is the offset trading group [OTG] for PCT 1300 Whalebone Tree - Native Quince dry subtropical rainforest).
-Extracts from the Credit Register, or receipt of credit transaction, that confirms the number and class of credits retired will be provided to the Planning Secretary prior to any impact to native vegetation in the Stage 1 impact area.
+Cleary Bros purchased the credits required to meet the Stage 1 offset obligation (Table 6, Section 3), that is eight credits required for Illawarra Subtropical Rainforest in the Sydney Basin Bioregion (this is the offset trading group [OTG] for PCT 1300 Whalebone Tree - Native Quince dry subtropical rainforest).
+These credits were then retired, as demonstrated by a credit retirement report confirming the number and class of credits retired.
+The credit retirement reports were provided to the Planning Secretary prior to any impact to native vegetation in the Stage 1 impact area, and to DCCEEW within 20 business days of credit retirement.
+The DCCEEW were notified of the commencement of the action on 30 September 2024 with the submission of the 2023-2024 Annual Review.